Your compliance with OSHA’s 2023 permanent safety rules is more important than ever. Failing to do so make you a target for an OSHA inspection.

 Wrong.
 Complying with these new OSHA employee safety rules is more confusing than ever.

 That’s where employment attorney and OSHA litigator Matthew Deffebach, JD, comes in.
-During his upcoming 60-minute online training on Thursday, March 23rd at 1pm ET, Matthew will walk you through how to more easily comply with 2023 safety rules and reduce your chances of being the target of an OSHA inspection.
+During his 60-minute online training, Matthew will walk you through how to more easily comply with 2023 safety rules and reduce your chances of being the target of an OSHA inspection.
 You’ll also get the latest OSHA employee protection requirements to ensure you can comply with confidence.

 Here are just a few of the critical questions you’ll get answered that will help you ensure your preparation for an OSHA inspection: